Who Killed Jesus, and Why?

 Of course, it takes more intestinal fortitude to adopt than to abort.
 When you abort, you just have to sign a form, make arrangements to pay the bill, and surrender yourself to the anesthetic.

-When you adopt, you have to be willing to do the following:
+When you surrender a child for adoption you have to be willing to do the following:

 Take good care of yourself and the baby during the first 9 months.